zeddidragon/helldivers-calc/post-draft.md

 https://www.reddit.com/r/Helldivers/comments/1bwbo78/guns_lose_damage_over_distance_as_soon_as_they/

 Progress in datamining by people much smarter than I am reveals a second damage number for each source of damage.
+I was made aware of it through this thread: https://www.reddit.com/r/Helldivers/comments/1c40xkg/weapon_armor_penetration_values_helldiver/

+At the time I didn't know what to make of it.
+After joining heads with other researchers and testers at the Helldivers wiki (https://helldivers.wiki.gg/) we were able to make leaps of understanding on the matter.
+I couldn't have gotten to this point without their data and extensive testing.

-It's sometimes referred to as "Durable damage".
-This number is 5 for Liberator (close to the 10% suggested by Pilestedt) and 15 for Penetrator (more of a 33%).
+This extra damage value is sometimes referred to as "Durable damage" or "Damage vs massive body parts".
+This number is 6 for Liberator (close to the 10% suggested by Pilestedt) and 15 for Penetrator (more of a 33%).
 For Dominator this is 90, which is about 33% of full damage.
 The answer to "Is Dominator doing explosive damage?" can be concluded with "yesn't".
 Glad I could clear it up and prevent any future debates on that one.

 The majority of explosions have 100% durable damage, and support weapons are all over the place, generally leaning into "More than a primary, that's for sure".
 I have listed these values on my stat site as far as I know them:

 https://invadersfromplanet.space/helldivers-2/

 The wiki might add them once they've been verified more thorougly.
 The general rule of thumb is that durable damage is 10%, rounded down.
-Liberator is 60/5, Diligence is 125/13 (or 125/12, it's unclear to me).
+Liberator is 60/6, Diligence is 125/13 (or 125/12, it's unclear to me).

 Some noteworthy high rollers on durable:
 |Weapon|Dmg|Dur|Ratio|Notes|